5 restaurant accounting software tips

 Restaurants do lots of their business outside conventional working hours.
 Lunchtimes, evenings, weekends and holidays are busy periods for most restaurants.
 This has an effect on payroll.
 You'll need an industry solution that can handle:

-In many countries it's normal for customers to tip staff a percentage of the total bill.
+- Employee tips: In many countries it's normal for customers to tip a percentage of the total bill.
 Sometimes this is added to the bill as a discretionary payment.
 Sometimes it's left for the serving person in cash.
 You'll have to consider how to handle tips, depending on the law in your country.
-Many restaurants distribute this money to all staff, since they’re all part of the team – but make sure you check with your accountant.
+Many restaurants distribute this money to all employees, since they’re all part of the team – but make sure you check with your accountant.

-Some of your employees will choose to make a career in the restaurant business.
+- Turnover of employees: Some of your employees will choose to make a career in the restaurant business.
 Others will work for you temporarily before moving on.
 Restaurants often have high staff turnover, so you'll want a payroll system that's easy to use.
-Simple setup of new staff and processing of leavers is essential.
+Simple setup of new employees and processing of leavers is essential.

 2. Keep your pricing competitive